hidroh/materialistic/README.md

     ./gradlew assembleLeak

-Grab your Readability Parser API key [here][readability] if you want to connect to Readability.
+Grab your Mercury Web Parser API key [here][mercury] if you want to connect to Mercury.

 **Test** [![Build Status]][Travis]